 Instructions

 - Make the Dry Coating: In a large mixing bowl, whisk together 1/2 cup all-purpose flour, 1/2 cup cornstarch, 1/2 teaspoon baking powder and 1/2 teaspoon salt.
-Stir in reserved egg marinade and mix, breaking up large clumps, until mixture has coarse, smaller or granular clumps.
+Stir in reserved egg marinade and mix, breaking up large clumps, until the mixture has coarse, smaller, or granular clumps.
 Add chicken pieces and using your hands, toss to coat evenly.
-Press to help coating adhere.
+Press to help the coating adhere.
 Remove well-coated chicken pieces, shaking off excess coating, and spread out on a wire baking rack.
 Allow to stand for 10-15 minutes.

 - Meanwhile, Make the Sauce: Add all sauce ingredients to a small bowl and whisk to combine.
 Set aside.